cboettig/ews-review/manuscript-w-refs.md

 Guttal, V., and C. Jayaprakash.
 2008a.
 Changing skewness: an early warning signal of regime shifts in ecosystems..
 Ecology letters 11:450–60.

+Hare, S. R., and N. J. Mantua.
+2000.
+Empirical evidence for North Pacific regime shifts in 1977 and 1989.
+Progress in oceanography 47:103–145.

 Hastings, A., C. L. Hom, S. Ellner, P. Turchin, and H. C. J. Godfray.
 1993.
 Chaos in ecology: is mother nature a strange attractor?.
 Annual Review of